Mawdoo3

-The company expanded its online Arabic content with over 140k articles to date.
+The company expanded its online content with over 140k articles to date.
 In 2011, it won the first prize for the Queen Rania National Entrepreneurship Award for the category of universities and academics in 2011.

-In March 2018, Mawdoo3 also launched an Arabic speaking digital assistant called “Salma”.
+In March 2018, Mawdoo3 also launched a speaking digital assistant called Salma.

 History

 Establishment

-The Idea of Mawdoo3 began with Mohammed Jaber, who, when he was studying at the Hashemite University in Jordan, said: "The idea of the project came in late 2009 from reading a book about e-marketing during my summer vacation, which prompted me to read further.
+Mohammed Jaber, who, when he was studying at the Hashemite University in Jordan, said: "The idea of the project came in late 2009 from reading a book about e-marketing during my summer vacation, which prompted me to read further.
 I bought three specialized books and read them, which revealed to me the opportunity to build a project to develop a keyword analysis service in Arabic".

 In 2010, Jaber and Rami al-Qawasmi founded Mawdoo3 with their private money and that of family and friends.
-The startup won the first prize for the Queen Rania Business Plan Competition Award in 2011, while the founders were still students.
+The startup won the first prize for the Queen Rania Business Plan Competition Award in 2011, while the founders were students.
 It was launched in 2010.

 Investments and partnerships

-In August 2015, Mawdoo3 announced that it had received $1.5 million in Series A funding from Dubai based investor “EquiTrust” (Choueiri Group former corporate investment arm), as a result of a remarkable increase in the traffic with more than 20 million visits per month, of which 12 million are unique with a majority of the traffic coming from Saudi Arabia, followed by Egypt and Jordan.This funding was to be invested in supporting Arabic content and increasing the number of Arabic pages on the Internet as per the announcement.
+In August 2015, Mawdoo3 announced that it had received US$1.5 million in Series A funding from Dubai-based investor "EquiTrust" (Choueiri Group former corporate investment arm) as a result of a remarkable increase in the traffic with more than 20 million visits per month, of which 12 million are unique with a majority of the traffic coming from Saudi Arabia, followed by Egypt and Jordan.This funding was to be invested in supporting Arabic content and increasing the number of Arabic pages on the Internet as per the announcement.